-Cash, cash equivalents and short- and long-term investments at March 31, 2006, totaled \$38.5 million compared with \$43.5 million at December 31, 2005.
-The \$5.0 million decrease primarily reflects cash used in operations of \$13.7 million and cash used in investing activities of \$4.4 million partially offset by cash provided by financing activities of \$12.0 million, primarily from the \$12.5 million from New Notes sold during XOMA's convertible debt exchange in February 2006, and cash transferred to long-term investments of \$1.1 million.
-Cash used in operations during the first quarter of 2005 was \$18.8 million.
+Cash, cash equivalents and short-term investments at September 30, 2006, totaled \$23.5 million compared with \$43.5 million at the end of 2005.
+The \$20.0 million decrease from the prior year primarily reflects cash used in operations of \$28.6 million and cash used in the purchase of fixed assets of \$6.8 million, partially offset by cash provided by financing activities of \$15.3 million, primarily from the \$12.5 million in notes issued for cash in XOMA's convertible debt exchange.
+Cash used in operations during the third quarter of 2006 was \$10.1 million compared with \$8.8 million during the third quarter of 2005.

-Based on current spending levels, anticipated revenues, collaborator funding, proceeds from our convertible note offerings in February of 2005 and February of 2006 and other sources of funding we believe to be available, we estimate that we have sufficient cash resources to meet our anticipated net cash needs through at least 2008.
+Based on current spending levels, anticipated revenues, collaborator funding, proceeds from the convertible note offerings in February of 2005 and February of 2006, the November 2006 term loan and other sources of funding it believes to be available, XOMA estimates that it has sufficient cash resources to meet its anticipated net cash needs through at least 2008.
 Any significant revenue shortfalls, increases in planned spending on development programs or more rapid progress of development programs than anticipated, as well as the unavailability of anticipated sources of funding, could shorten this period.
-Progress or setbacks by potentially competing products may also affect our ability to raise new funding on acceptable terms.
+Progress or setbacks by potentially competing products may also affect XOMA's ability to raise new funding on acceptable terms.

-Long-term Debt
+Long Term Debt

-At March 31, 2006, XOMA's balance sheet showed \$65.5 million, including the embedded derivative of \$10.3 million, of 6.5% convertible senior notes due in 2012 and \$12.4 million of long-term debt to Chiron / Novartis.
-The long-term debt to Chiron (now Novartis AG ("Novartis")) represents XOMA's draw down against a \$50.0 million loan facility established to facilitate XOMA's participation in its oncology collaboration with Novartis.
+At September 30, 2006, XOMA had \$58.4 million of 6.5% convertible senior notes due in 2012, including the embedded derivative of \$5.7 million.
+Long term debt to Novartis totaled \$15.8 million, representing XOMA's cumulative draw down against a \$50.0 million loan facility established to facilitate XOMA's participation in its oncology collaboration with Novartis, plus accrued but unpaid interest.